 In this article, we will teach you one of the best price action trading strategies.
 It is simple to learn, and not confusing, mainly because it does not require any indicators on your chart.

-This is forex price action trading to its core!
-You will also benefit from this strategy by learning: a price action trading method, the best price action tutorial, daily price action, price action trading setups, price action day trading, and so much more…
+This is forex price action trading to its core.
+You will also benefit from this strategy by learning a price action trading method, the best price action tutorial, daily price action, price action trading setups, price action day trading, and more.

 What is Price Action?

 Price action is simply how the price will react at certain levels of resistance or support.
 This technical analysis approach will help you learn things from the price history to identifying the swing high/swing low, trend lines, and past support or resistance areas.

 Now, this could be the price testing a support or resistance area.
 It could even be when the price movement creates a swing high or swing low.

 Price action requires no lagging indicators or moving averages to distract you from the price.
 The chart will have a clean look to it.
 It’s refreshing to see a clean chart with no indicators.
 In fact, some traders make a living trading without ever looking at an indicator.